 That framing matters because finance work looks deceptively simple from the outside.
 Demos look polished.
 Real workflows are not.
 They run through spreadsheets, PDFs, ERP exports, approval chains, and edge cases that do not show up in a vendor video.

-This guide is for finance leaders who need to decide where AI helps first, where native tools are enough, and where a custom build only makes sense after the limits of the current stack are visible.
+This guide is for finance leaders in spreadsheet-heavy, mid-market, or multi-system environments who need to decide where AI helps first, where native tools are enough, and where a custom build only makes sense after the limits of the current stack are visible.

 Want to automate this for your business?
 Let's talk →